dominicdoty/dominicdoty.github.io/_posts/2015-03-16-mechatronics.md

 ![Wire Nightmare]({{ site.url }}/images/foamlandsecurity/finalwires.jpg)

 Here it is all put together, the assault of wires from the sensor and h bridge, motors, and encoders.
 We used a Arduino Mega, hidden under there somewhere.
 But we didn't do any of this nonsense in Sketch.
 We used freeRTOS and C++ to program the gun because we have self respect.
+The "Unofficially Sponsored by Monster" was a bit of a joke, since we cleaned out Albertsons of Monsters 3 times while working on this project.
+When we turned it in, we were both running on an hour or two of sleep in over 48 hours.

 ![Final]({{ site.url }}/images/foamlandsecurity/final.jpg)